webgptorg/promptbook/README.md

 ### Execution Tools

-`ExecutionTools` is an interface which contains all the tools needed to execute prompts (template pipelines).
+`ExecutionTools` is an interface which contains all the tools needed to execute prompts.
 It contais 3 subtools:

 -   `NaturalExecutionTools`